defaultroute0/VCF-Operations-For-Networks/README.md

 ```

 #### Moving, Migrating Applications <a name="migration"></a>
 When doing multiple applications and forming Move Groups, create a parent container application called ‘Move_Group_1’ and make the specific applications a part of it.
-Then use the group name in the below searches
+Then use the group name in the below searches.
+Ref: https://cloud.vmware.com/community/2019/12/10/planning-application-migration-vmware-cloud-aws-vrealize-network-insight-cloud/

 - Show incoming application traffic
 ```